LiftVortex/NormalSmith/README.md

    Download the compiled Windows executable available in [releases](https://github.com/LiftVortex/NormalSmith/releases/latest).

 2. **Load a 3D Model:**
-   Click the **Load Model** button to select a 3D model file (e.g., `.fbx`, `.obj`, etc.).
+   Click the **Load Model** button to select a 3D model file (`.fbx`).
 The application will import the model and populate the mesh selection dropdown.

 3. **Select Mesh and UV Channels:**
    Use the dropdowns to select the desired mesh and choose the UV channels for the bent normal/occlusion map and alpha texture.